How to Honor Your Need for Space When You Have Littles

-This is a great skill to help kids to get your attention without clinging, hanging or climbing on you.
+This is a great skill to help kids get your attention without clinging, hanging, or climbing on you.
 Here’s how it works:

 “Here’s how you can interrupt me if you need something.
 Put your hand on my shoulder and I will put my hand on top of yours.
 Then, when I am able to pause, I’ll help you.
 Let’s practice.”
 Teach, practice it with your child, and then be sure to follow up with praise!

 It’s good for your child to give friends, teachers, and others personal space, right?
 Why not let that list include (and start with) you?!
 The parent-child relationship is a great space to practice things like, “You ask for a hug, instead of bursting right onto someone”, “You can ask a friend to play, instead of yanking his arm or pulling at his clothes,” etc. Teach it, practice it, and praise when they do it.